 So why does this matter?
 Your performance on the baseline will determine how high or low you can ultimately score.
 For example, according to our colleagues at Applerouth, a student who makes it into the harder math section but then proceeds to get everything wrong might score no lower than 500.
 A student who does not make it into the harder math section but then proceeds to get everything right might max out at a 650.
 Again, these numbers are approximations.
 But you see why making it into the harder adaptive section matters!

 3. Shorter.
-The new SAT will be just over 2 hours, which should be a welcome change from the current 3+ hour version.
+The new SAT is just over 2 hours, which should be a welcome change from the current 3+ hour version.

 4. Different Emphasis.
 The new test will look significantly different...

 • The Reading section says farewell to the 80-90 line passages that were accompanied by sets of 10-11 questions.
 Instead, passages are now short and accompanied by a single question.
 In addition, they are now grouped by type (i.e. Vocab-in-Context, question type 1.6 in the Peak method) rather than randomly.
-The implications are significant: working memory and annotations become less important than analysis of the text and tone.
-In addition, vocabulary seems to have taken on a more important role.
-This isn't the type of vocab that existed back in the 80s, 90s, and early 00s.
+The implications are significant: working memory and annotations become less important than analysis of the text and recognition of author's tone.
+In addition, vocabulary take on a more important role.
+This isn't the type of vocabulary that existed back in the 80s, 90s, and early 00s.
 Rather, we are talking about "functional vocabulary" and "contextual use of words."

 • The Writing section is now fully integrated into the Reading, so for the first time this truly is a Reading/Writing section (in the current version, Reading and Writing contribute to one score but are separated into two distinct sections).
 Writing questions, which in the past were 60% about grammar and 40% about rhetorical decisions, might wind up skewing slightly more towards the rhetorical decisions.
 Logical transitions (question type 2.2 in the Peak method) take on heightened prominence in some of the already released digital versions.